Document

 Access to Global Capital: Indian companies use GDRs to raise funds from international investors.

-Regulatory Compliance: In India, companies with a strong financial track record (minimum three years) require clearance from the Ministry of Finance and the Foreign Investment Promotion Board (FIPB) to issue GDRs.
+Regulatory Compliance: In India, companies with a strong financial track record (minimum of three years) are required to obtain clearance from the Ministry of Finance and the Foreign Investment Promotion Board (FIPB) to issue GDRs.

-Conversion to Shares: GDRs can be converted into underlying equity shares after a 45-day lock-in period and traded on domestic exchanges.
+Conversion to Shares: GDRs can be converted into underlying equity shares after a 45-day lock-in period and are then tradable on domestic exchanges.

 Dividends and Bonuses: GDR holders receive dividends and bonus shares proportional to the underlying shares.